 The story about the King of Ruffle Bar is replayed over and over in American society, except we are the animals the government continually seeks to cage.
 Consider this story from Philadelphia, where a woman who attempts to feed children is handed a $600 fine.
 The reason?
 Zoning regulations state it’s a residential area, and she’s handing out food.

 Pay special attention to the bureaucrat in this video.
-His sense of self-righteousness is stunning.
+His sense of self-righteousness is apparent, as is his commitment to the rules over common sense.

 The state bureaucracy cannot abide inconsistency.
 It must stomp out irregularities even in defiance of reason.
 The western tendency to value conformity over reason is, in its most benign form, a mere inconvenience, but once activated, laws are potent tools for control and harassment.
 Not all bureaucratic misadventures are so tame however, and at their worst, the power of the written word can be deadly.